andrewplummer/Sugar/CAUTION.md

 v1.5.0+
 =======

-- Level: Major
-  - `Object.merge` and `Object.clone` now work on non-enumerable properties if supported.
-This is great for more robust merging of objects, but there are some side effects.
-The most major is that when arrays are merged together now (as objects) their length property will be merged as well.
-This will effectively mean that if an array of length 3 is merged into an array of length 4, the result will also have length 3 (depending on the merge strategy) which will chop off the last element.
-This is also true for nested arrays in the case of deep merging.
-If you are performing simple operations on straight arrays, consider using `Array#intersect` or `Array#union` instead, which are much more optimized for arrays.
-If you are doing complex, deep merging with nested arrays of varying length, you will need to pass a function as the resolve strategy and check for arrays using `Array.isArray` and handle appropriately.
-Additionally, IE8 and below do not have support for iterating over non-enumerable properties, so the results can be different here depending on environment.
-Sticking to standard object literals when merging/cloning will ensure maximum browser support.

-- Level: Major
-  - `Object.merge` will now treat null properties as if they did not exist (previously only undefined properties were treated this way).
-All other falsy properties such as empty strings and `false` will not be overwritten.

-- Level: Moderate
-  - `Object.merge` will not continue traversing into an object if a resolve function is passed and returns something (anything but undefined).
-This means that you can selectively choose to handle certain conflicts differently by returning something, or use the merging defaults by returning undefined.
-It also means that a resolve function can no longer intentionally use `undefined` itself as a conflict resolution value - use `null` or another value instead.

 - Level: Moderate
   - `Number#format` no longer accepts arguments for the thousands separator and decimal point.
 Instead these can now be set on the global object Sugar.Number.thousands and Sugar.Number.decimal.
 These will also be respected by Number#abbr, Number#metric, and Number#bytes as well.